The North Dakota Dual Sensory Project (brochure)

 - Establish a high quality approach to Technical Assistance delivery for each student who is Deaf-Blind and their families;

 - Implement universal, targeted, and intensive Technical Assistance to early interventionists, school staff, or community/medical staff who provide services for children who are Deaf-Blind, and

 - Increase productive partnerships between families and service providers and to support family advocacy efforts for those families who have a child who is Deaf-Blind.

-The Project maintains a lending library of materials on Deaf-Blindness including videos, books, and assessments, located at the North Dakota School for the Deaf in Devils Lake.
-All materials are provided at no cost to North Dakota families, teachers, and service providers of children and youth who are on the Deaf-Blind Census.
+The project maintains a lending library of materials on Deaf-Blindness including videos, books, and assessment tools, located at ND Vision Services/School for the Blind.
+All materials are provided for loan at no cost to North Dakota families, teachers, and service providers of children and youth who are on the Deaf-Blind census.

-Hearing and vision are the primary senses through which we learn and collect data.
+Hearing and vision are the primary senses through which we learn and gather information .
 Hearing is the basis of communication and 80% of what we learn is through our vision.
 For students to be eligible to receive services through the Project, they must meet the IDEA 2004 federal definition of Deaf-Blindness (Dual Sensory Impairment) published in the final Part B regulations which states: